seamplex/feenox/doc/tutorials/320-thermal/README.markdown

   PRINT e2
   ```

-- If any of a. b. or c. do depend on the temperature $T(\mathbf{x})$,
-  then the problem is non-linear.
-FeenoX is able to detect this and will
+- If these conditions are not met, then the problem is non-linear.
+  FeenoX is able to detect this and will **automatically** switch to a
-  switch to a non-linear solver *automatically*.
-Why would the user need
+  non-linear solver.
+Why would the user need to tell the solver if the
-  to tell the solver if the problem is linear or not?
+  problem is linear or not?
+If you think it through, it should be the
+  other way round.
+And that is what FeenoX does.

-- We can trigger non-linearities by
+- Non-linearities can be triggered by either

-  - adding a boundary conditions that depends on $T(\mathbf{x})$, such
+  - adding a boundary conditions that depends non-linearly
-    as radiation
+    on $T(\mathbf{x})$, such as radiation, and/or
   - having a conductivity that depends on temperature, which is the case
-    for most materials anyway
+    for most materials anyway, and/or
   - using heat sources that are temperature-dependent, where
-    increasing $T$ decreases the source
+    increasing $T$ decreases the source.

-- We can check that FeenoX could detect the non-linearities by passing
+- We can check if FeenoX can detect the non-linearities by passing
   `--snes_monitor` and/or `--snes_view` in the command line.
-Here, SNES
+Here,
-  means “Scalable Non-linear Equation Solvers” in PETSc’s jargon.
-The
+  [SNES][] means “Scalable Non-linear Equation Solvers” in PETSc’s
-  `--snes_view` option will show some details about the solver.
-In
+  jargon.
+The `--snes_view` option shows some details about the solver.
-  linear problems, SNES is not used but the KSP (Krylov SubSpace
+  In linear problems, SNES is not used but the [KSP][] (Krylov SubSpace
   solvers) framework is used instead.
 Therefore, if we used
-  `--snes_view` in a linear problem then FeenoX will complain about an
+  `--snes_view` in a linear problem then FeenoX would complain about an
   unused command-line option.

 - If, for some reason, the user does not want to have FeenoX to
   autodetect the non-linearities then she could force the problem type
   using either

-  1.  the keywords `LINEAR` and `NON_LINEAR` in the `PROBLEM`
+  1.  the keywords `LINEAR` and `NON_LINEAR` in the [`PROBLEM`][]
       definition, or
-  2.  the command-line options `--linear` and `--non-linear`.
+  2.  the [command-line options][] `--linear` and `--non-linear`.

 - Different linear and non-linear solvers (and pre-conditioners) can be
   chosen either from the command line (e.g. `--snes_type=newtonls`) or
   from the `PROBLEM` definition (e.g. `NONLINEAR_SOLVER newtonls`).
-  Check out the [FeenoX manual section for the keyword `PROBLEM`][] for
+  Check out the [FeenoX manual section for the keyword
-  further details.
-FeenoX can have hard-coded PETSc options using the
+  `PROBLEM`][`PROBLEM`] for further details.
+FeenoX can have hard-coded
-  [`PETSC_OPTIONS` definition][] as well.
+  PETSc options using the [`PETSC_OPTIONS` definition][] as well.

 - Finally we show how to solve transient problems, either